Raymond-exe/raymond-exe/README.md

 <h1 align = "center"><b>🍜 Raymond-exe</b></h1>

 <p align="center"><code>Hey there, my name is Raymond!
-I'm a Computer Engineering undergrad student in California, who loves learning new things and sharing any helpful knowledge with others.
+I'm a Computer Engineering undergrad student in California, who loves learning new things and sharing helpful knowledge I have with others.
 At the moment, I'm learning about FPGAs!</code></p>

 $~$